Blake-McNulty/UCGretina/README.md

 The macro file `./vis/trajectories.mac` illustrates how to add particle trajectories to visualizations.

 Within mayavi2, the python scripts `./vis/mlab.animate.py` and `./vis/mlab.movie.py` can be run (File -> Run Python Script).
 The former animates the scene, and the latter saves the animation frames as a series of .png files which can be stitched together into an animated png or gif.

+## Cache Simulation Commands ##

+The lsit of all commands necesary and used for cache file data simulations.

+/Experiment/Cache/

+>This command sets up the cache diretory for cache file data simulations.
+Used for all of the Cache data simulations commands.

+/Experiment/Cache/Output

+> This command sets the specified file name given to be the Cache Output file for the simulations.

+/Experiment/Cache/Input

+> This command sets the specificed file name given to be the Cache Input file for the simulations.

+/Experiment/Cache/HalfLife

+> This command sets the specified value to be the Half Life of the particles that will be used in the simulations.

+/Experiment/Cache/GammaEnergy

+> This command sets the specified value to be the Gamma Energy of the particles that will be used in the simulations.

+/Experiment/Cache/ZOffset

+> This command sets the specified value to be the ZOffset of the LH Target that will be used in the simulations.